 In order to understand and appreciate my frustration, we need to talk a little bit about genetics and biology…

-Men and woman have different types of hair that grow in different places.
+Males and females have different types of hair that grow in different places.
 There are mainly two types of body hair I’m going to focus on: vellus hair and terminal hair.

 Vellus hairs are those short, thin, almost transparent/invisible hairs that grow all over a person’s body.
 We all have it, it’s that light fuzzy layer on our skin and serves to help regulate your body temperature.
 These hairs are more commonly found on children and women.

-Now, to a large degree, boys and girl share many similar physical characteristics when they’re young and it can sometimes be really difficult to distinguish between the two.
+Now, to a large degree, males and females share many similar physical characteristics when they’re young and it can sometimes be really difficult to distinguish between the two.
 During puberty however, thing start changing.
-Boys grow taller, develop broad shoulders, gain muscle mass.
-Girls develop breasts, their hips widen, their menstrual cycle begins.
+Males grow taller, develop broad shoulders, gain muscle mass.
+Females develop breasts, their hips widen, their menstrual cycle begins.
 These are just a few of the very obvious changes that occur.
 These changes happen at different ages for different people.
 And that’s normal.

 Now, to talk more specifically about body hair…

-And this is why men are, generally, more hairy than women.
+And this is why males are, generally, more hairy than females.
 Science.